yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 #### Log

-The `log` block defines the logs setting.
+The `log` block defines the log settings.
 It is recommended to save logs in `/var/log/mosdns.log`

 ```yaml
 # log config